 In recognition of Finch’s commitment to his community, he has been honored with many awards, including Outstanding Young Man in New York State for his contributions in Public Service by the New York Jaycees.
 Recently was named Assemblyman of the year by the NYS Association of Big Brothers and Big Sisters.
 Finch received a perfect score of 100 on state farming issues from the New York Farm Bureau and was presented with the “Circle of Friends” Award.
 Finch served on the Assembly’s Agriculture Committee and continues to work with the districts number one industry in addressing issues facing the farming community.

 Finch currently serves as Assistant Minority Leader to the Conference.
-He is also assigned to the Assembly committees on Agriculture, Energy, Corrections, Environmental Conservation, Insurance and Rules.
+He is also assigned to the Assembly committees on Agriculture, Banks, Corrections, Housing, and Rules.
 Finch previously served as ranking minority member of the Assembly’s Corrections Committee and continues to be a vocal advocate on behalf of correction officers, their families and correction issues.